 Nepal is a land of diversity.
-From the chain of mountains to the stunning landscapes and the varying ethnic group you have many things to see in Nepal.
+From the chain of mountains to the stunning landscapes and the varying ethnic group you have many places to see in Nepal.

 Nepal is popularly known for its mesmerizing natural scenic backdrops, heritages and the people.
 There are lots of things to see that tempt the tourists around the year.